-Zeppole Recipe is a classic Italian dessert of simple fried dough that is coated and tossed in sugar and served up!
+Zeppole Recipe is a classic Italian doughnut or dessert of simple fried dough that is coated and tossed in sugar and served up!

 These are incredibly easy to make a treat that can be served up at breakfast or for dessert, just like Struffoli or Pignolata.
 This classic Italian treat is delicious and is sure to put smiles on faces!
-They are pronounced as, zep-po-le.
+They are pronounced as, zep-po-le and in this recipe I will show you how to make zeppole!

 They originated in Italy and was created to celebrate the festival of St. Joseph, which means you may have heard the name Zeppole di San Giuseppe.
 While it’s really hard to pinpoint exactly how zeppoles were made, some folks believe they fried them in rendered fat or olive oil while others believed they were baked in a Napolitano style wood-burning oven.